 As the reader might garner from the discussion above, the CIA is not a reliable source, and in fact, truth be told, poses a much greater threat to US democracy than Russia ever could, which makes it all the more baffling that rank 'n file liberals are now cozying up to the CIA in the midst of this "hacking scandal."
 To put a finer point on it, the CIA is a nefarious, criminal organization which often misleads the American public and government into wars and misadventures which they would have been much better off to avoid, and it should have been done away with long ago.
-The CIA as a Criminal Organization).
+311 (For more on this, see my friend Douglas Valentine's book The CIA As a Criminal Organization).

 Legend has it that, after the Bay of Pigs fiasco, Jack and Bobby Kennedy, who were told wrongly (as per usual) by the CIA that the Cubans would rise up against Fidel Castro during this counter-revolutionary uprising, decided to disperse the CIA to the four corners of the earth.
-I do not know if that is truth or apostasy, but what is known is that the Kennedys never trusted the CIA after the Bay of Pigs, feeling that they had been misled about the chances of success of the operation.
-Indeed, while the CIA had concluded that only direct US intervention against Cuba would succeed (rather than simply relying upon Cuban exiles to do the job for the US, as was done in the Bay of Pigs) it never bothered sharing this assessment with President Kennedy beforehand.
-For a president like Trump to be wary of the CIA would not make him much of an outlier, at least when compared to Kennedy.
+I do not know if that is truth or apostasy, but what is known is that the Kennedys never trusted the CIA after the Bay of Pigs, feeling that they had been misled about the chances of success of the operation.312 Indeed, while the CIA had concluded that only direct US intervention against Cuba would succeed (rather than simply relying upon Cuban exiles to do the job for the US, as was done in the Bay of Pigs) it never bothered sharing this assessment with President Kennedy beforehand.313 For a president like Trump to be wary of the CIA would not make him much of an outlier, at least when compared to Kennedy.

-In any case, someone should have long ago, and certainly should now, destroy the dreaded institution of the CIA, which, among many other famous crimes, provided much of the bogus "evidence" of WMDs which justified the US invasion of Iraq in 2003.
+In any case, someone should have long ago, and certainly should now, destroy the dreaded institution of the CIA, which, among many other famous crimes, provided much of the bogus "evidence" of WMDs which justified the US invasion of Iraq in 2003.314